-The importance of plants and flowers.
-Without plants man could not exist; they have always played an essential role in his survival.
-Plants provide food, clothing medicines, and, in fact, the very air we breathe--plants are the source of our atmosphere’s life-giving oxygen.
-Since the beginning of time, man has gathered and cultivated plants for these reasons and catalogued their benefits.
-Since man emerged from the cave, he has been working with plants and flowers, and has built up an enormous amount of fact and fiction about them.
+Without plants, humanity could not exist; they have always played an essential role in our survival.
+Plants provide food, clothing medicines, and, in fact, the very air we breathe--plants are the source of our atmosphere's life-giving oxygen.
+Since the beginning of time, humankind has gathered and cultivated plants for these reasons and catalogued their benefits.
+Since humankind emerged from the cave, they have been working with plants and flowers, and have built up an enormous amount of fact and fiction about them.

 Through various civilizations and centuries of superstition, fear, apocalyptical events, wars and peace, mankind has assigned almost everything good and bad to many plant species.
 And many of these "properties", whether real or imagined, were permanently attached to various species in the form of their names, both botanical and common.
 As can be expected, certain species have built up major sets of "uses" and stories, while others have been largely ignored.
 For example, if a plant had, or seemed to have, toxic properties, that attracted "scientists" who investigated if for medicinal uses.
 If a species was thought to be successful as a medicine, its use became familiar, and perhaps a psychic added a few additional ideas.
 This is why certain wildflowers carry very long and fascinating histories, some amazing, some amusing, and some very important, even today.